-Employees must receive approval from their supervisor before electing to drive their own vehicle to conduct IPS business.
+Employees must receive approval from their performance manager before electing to drive their own vehicle to conduct IPS business.
 The preferred method of transportation is for an employee to reserve an IPS vehicle.
-If an IPS vehicle is not available, the employee must then secure pre-approval from his or her supervisor for reimbursement.
+If an IPS vehicle is not available, the employee must then secure pre-approval from his or her performance manager for reimbursement.